silasamoah/project-elixer/README.md

 ## Migrating from the hardcoded-path version

-If you cloned this from an older version with paths like `C:\Users\salam\...`, the fix is:
+If you cloned this from an older version with paths like `C:\Users\User-Name\...`, the fix is:

 1. Copy `.env.example` → `.env`
 2. Set `MODEL_PATH`, `PIPER_EXECUTABLE`, and `PIPER_VOICES_DIR` in `.env`